elunna/nerfhack-changelog/README.md

     To make up for less corpse drops, they get more food.
     They also get much fewer wands because they get zap cards.

 Cartomancers get speed at level 10.
 This is sort of my lazy way of implementing the card combo technique from the original SpliceHack.
-This lets the cartomancer get a larger benefit though and the player doesn't have to do anything special, they can just cast more cards naturally.
+However, this lets the cartomancer get a larger benefit and the player doesn't have to do anything special, they can just cast more cards naturally.
-The cartomancer also starts with a fedora.

 ## PLAYER RACE CHANGES